karlp/hubbish/README.md

 ## Origins
 This project was split out from the [libopencm3-tests](http://github.com/karlp/libopencm3-tests) repository when it became apparent that it was it's own monster.

+## Tools
+The project uses kicad 5.99 era project files, sorry about that.